Teenage drug dealer handed 'second chance' by court

 “He has desisted in his cannabis use and he has found work.
 There are green shoots of hope, he is moving on in a positive fashion and repaying his debt to society.”

-Recorder Mukthar Hussain QC told Thomas Linford he was giving him ‘a chance’ by not jailing him.
+Recorder Mukhtar Hussain QC told Thomas Linford he was giving him ‘a chance’ by not jailing him.

 He said: “The consequences on those that become addicted to drugs can be devastating.
 You yourself know that, because you have got involved and built up a debt in relation to drugs and threats were made - yet you carried on.